dora-team/dora.dev/docs/README.md

     ```shell
         ./hugo/static/js/firebase-config-local.js
     ```
-2. Install local emulator configurations into local Firebase dev instance folder*: `${GIT_ROOT}/local-dev/` # where GIT_ROOT is the project root from your git clone
+2. Install local emulator configurations into local Firebase dev instance folder*: `${GIT_ROOT}/local-dev/` # where GIT_ROOT is the project root from your `git clone`

-    NOTE: If you follow the below recommendations, the local files created will _not_ be checked into source control as they are excluded in the `.gitignore` configuration.
-Best practice for community development.
+    NOTE: If you follow the below recommendations, the local files created will _not_ be checked into source control as they are excluded in the `.gitignore` configuration; A better practice for shared community development.

     If you are unfamilar with the syntax, you may copy `${GIT_ROOT}/local-dev.template` directory or create them via the following: